Implicit Regularization in Hierarchical Tensor Factorization and Deep Convolutional Neural Networks

 As in matrix factorization, gradient flow over tensor factorization induces invariants of optimization.
-In particular, the differences between squared norms of vectors in the same component, \ie~$\normnoflex{ \Wbf_{:,r}^{ (n) } (t) }^2 - \normnoflex{ \Wbf_{:, r}^{ (n') } (t) }^2$ for $n, n' \in [N]$ and $r \in [R]$, are constant through time~\cite{razin2021implicit}.
-This leads to the following definition of unbalancedness magnitude: $\max_{n, n', r} \big | \normnoflex{ \Wbf_{:,r}^{ (n) } (t) }^2 - \normnoflex{ \Wbf_{:, r}^{ (n') } (t) }^2 \big |$, which does not change during optimization, and therefore remains small throughout if initialization is small.
-Under the idealized assumption of unbalancedness magnitude zero at initialization, for any $ r \in [R]$, the norm of the $r$'th component in the factorization, denoted $\tfcompnorm{r} (t) := \normnoflex{ \tenp_{n = 1}^N \Wbf^{(n)}_{:, r} (t) }$, evolves by (\cf~\citet{razin2021implicit}): \be \frac{d}{dt} \tfcompnorm{r} (t) = \tfcompnorm{r} (t)^{2 - \frac{2}{N}} N \inprodbig{ - \nabla \tfendloss ( \tftensorend (t) ) }{ \tfcomp{r} (t) } \text{\,,} \ee where $\tfcomp{r} (t) := \tenp_{n = 1}^N \widebar{\Wbf}^{(n)}_{:, r} (t)$, with $\widebar{\Wbf}^{(n)}_{:, r} (t) := \Wbf^{(n)}_{:, r} (t) / \normnoflex{\Wbf^{(n)}_{:, r} (t)}$ for all $n \in [N]$, denotes the $r$'th normalized component (by convention, if $\Wbf^{(n)}_{:, r} (t) = 0$ then $\widebar{\Wbf}^{(n)}_{:, r} (t) = 0$).
-As can be seen from \eq~\eqref{eq:comp_norm_tf_dyn}, the evolution rate of a component norm is structurally identical to that of a singular value in matrix factorization (\eq~\eqref{eq:sing_val_mf_dyn}).
+In particular, the differences between squared norms of vectors in the same component, \ie~\smash{$\normnoflex{ \Wbf_{:,r}^{ (n) } (t) }^2 - \normnoflex{ \Wbf_{:, r}^{ (n') } (t) }^2$} for $n, n' \in [N]$ and $r \in [R]$, are constant through time~\cite{razin2021implicit}.
+This leads to the following definition of unbalancedness magnitude: \smash{$\max_{n, n', r} \big | \normnoflex{ \Wbf_{:,r}^{ (n) } (t) }^2 - \normnoflex{ \Wbf_{:, r}^{ (n') } (t) }^2 \big |$}, which does not change during optimization, therefore remains small throughout if initialization is close to the origin.
+Under the idealized assumption of unbalancedness magnitude zero (corresponding to infinitesimally small initialization), the norm of the $r$'th component in the factorization ($r \in [R]$), \ie~\smash{$\tfcompnorm{r} (t) := \normnoflex{ \tenp_{n = 1}^N \Wbf^{(n)}_{:, r} (t) }$}, evolves by (\cf~\citet{razin2021implicit}): \be \frac{d}{dt} \tfcompnorm{r} (t) = \tfcompnorm{r} (t)^{2 - \frac{2}{N}} N \inprodbig{ - \nabla \tfendloss ( \tftensorend (t) ) }{ \tfcomp{r} (t) } \text{\,,} \ee where $\tfcomp{r} (t) := \tenp_{n = 1}^N \widebar{\Wbf}^{(n)}_{:, r} (t)$, with $\widebar{\Wbf}^{(n)}_{:, r} (t)$ defined as $\Wbf^{(n)}_{:, r} (t) / \normnoflex{\Wbf^{(n)}_{:, r} (t)}$ for all $n \in [N]$ (by convention, if $\Wbf^{(n)}_{:, r} (t) = 0$ then $\widebar{\Wbf}^{(n)}_{:, r} (t) = 0$), denotes the $r$'th normalized component.
+Comparing \eq~\eqref{eq:comp_norm_tf_dyn} to \eq~\eqref{eq:sing_val_mf_dyn} reveals that the evolution rate of a component norm in tensor factorization is \emph{structurally identical} to that of a singular value in matrix factorization.